zoff-kollektiv/cifar/README.md

 General site data, such as the twitter/ facebook link or the page title is located in `gatsby-config.js`.

+All pages can contain markdown in the body text.
+Some frontmatter fields of a person can also contain markdown.
+Supported fields: [gatsby-node.js](./gatsby-node.js#L234).

 ### Report

 The report (located in `data/pages/report.md`) is capable of rendering